IT Project Manager Salary (17/09/2023) in the United States

 Certifications: Obtaining relevant certifications can also impact an IT project manager's salary.
 For example, a project manager with a PMP (Project Management Professional) certification may be able to negotiate a higher salary.

-Average IT Project Manager Salary in 2023
+Average Salary for Project Manager in 2023

-The average yearly salary for Mid-Level IT project managers ranges from $97,000 to $152,000 with an average salary of $121,000.
+At the mid-level, the average yearly salary for project managers ranges from $97,000 to $152,000 with an average salary (including average base salary + bonuses) of $121,000.

 This is based on the latest data and projections from industry experts and job market analysts.
 While the salary range for IT project managers can vary depending on a number of factors, this average provides a good benchmark for what to expect in terms of compensation.